Focus on budget balance, public investment

 Tax system poorly suited

-Estonia is recognized internationally as maintaining a balanced budget and low government debt.
-The tax system is straightforward and transparent and the overall tax burden positions around the OECD average.
-The sitting government has offered several proposals to diversify revenues and increase the vertical equity of the tax system.
-While the 2017 income tax reform aligns to these targets, recently introduced regressive tax exemptions also impact higher income groups and may alter employment patterns and labor contracts.
-Consequently, the budgetary and social outcomes of this tax reform must be vigilantly monitored and, where necessary, misuses and negative spillovers addressed.
-Likewise, the government plan to detach public pensions from previous earnings requires meticulous consideration to ensure optimal employee incentives.
+The Estonian tax system, designed in the early 1990s, is straightforward and transparent, but poorly suited to today’s work and lifestyle patterns.
+The current government has proposed several measures to diversify revenues and increase the vertical equity of the tax system.
+While the 2017 income tax reform was aligned with these targets, having introduced regressive tax exemptions, it will also affect higher income groups, and may alter employment patterns and labor contracts.
+Consequently, the budgetary and social effects of the tax reform must be carefully monitored and negative effects must be addressed.
+Likewise, the government’s plan to decouple state pensions from previous earnings requires meticulous consideration to ensure optimal employee incentives.

 The recent sharp increase in the excise tax demonstrated that, in a small open economy, tax hikes can reduce rather than increase tax revenue.
 Reform of social insurance systems, based on standard employment, is increasingly urgent in order to provide adequate protection to digital sector and non-permanent workers, and to secure sufficient government revenue to finance the welfare system.
 Thus, a systemic and comprehensive reform of the tax system remains crucial.

 The institutional governance framework is well established.
 Consequently, policymakers can focus on increasing executive capacity by firmly following democratic principles of checks and balances, and public accountability.
 In modernizing governance, Estonia must revise the current conception of knowledge-based governance, which has led to an overproduction of strategies and analyses that are often poorly linked to decision-making.
 To overcome this fragmentation and excessive reporting, the government should consider four measures.